 It is more common among some siblings and twins, which suggests a possible genetic cause.

 The disease occurs most often in children about 3 years old.
+More than 90% of cases are diagnosed before 10 years of age.
 In rare cases, it is seen in children older than 15 years of age, and in adults.

 Symptoms may include any of the following:

 The health care provider will perform a physical exam and ask questions about your child's symptoms and medical history.
 You will be asked if you have a family history of cancer.